ozone-his/ozone-docs/docs/implementers/start-stop.md

 ## Run

-First, move the directory where the run scripts are located:
+First, move to the directory where the run scripts are located:
 ```bash
 source target/go-to-scripts-dir.sh
 ```